Evan Wisdom: First World War

-During the western front campaign of 1918, he led the 7th Brigade at the Third Battle of Morlancourt in June, the Battle of Hamel in July, and took part in the Battle of Amiens, storming Mont St Quentin and then the Battle of Beaurevoir.
+During the western front campaigns of 1918, he led the 7th Brigade at the Third Battle of Morlancourt in June, the Battle of Hamel in July, and took part in the Battle of Amiens, storming Mont St Quentin and then the Battle of Beaurevoir.
 Wisdom was appointed Companion of the Order of St Michael and St George for his leadership in January 1919.
-He had been mentioned in despatches six times.
+He had been mentioned in despatches six times for his outstanding services during the war.
 After the war he joined the Repatriation and Demobilization Department, in England.

 Later life

 Travelling back to Australia in December 1919, he was appointed to the chairmanship of the Central War Gratuities Board in May 1920.
 He was successful in applying for the post of administrator of the Mandated Territory of New Guinea at Rabaul and served this role from 21 March 1921 until 13 June 1933.
 As administrator of New Guinea, Wisdom protected a system of indentured labor that allowed planters, traders and mining companies to extract the resources of New Guinea.

 His wife took ill during his appointment and they travelled to Sydney, where she died in November 1931.

 He went on to resuming his business interests in Western Australia, while living in Melbourne.
 He died without issue on 7 December 1945 at St. Andrews Hospital in Melbourne and was cremated.